 2017.
 Elizabeth Ransom, Carmen Bain, Harleen Bal, and Natasha Shannon.
 “Cattle as Technological Interventions: The Gender Effects of Water Demand in Dairy Production in Uganda” in FACETS.

-In my view, teaching is much more than knowledge transmission.
-Especially in an era of nearly 24/7 content consumption and artificial intelligence, the process of learning and questioning, rather than regurgitating information, is increasingly crucial.
+Teaching and mentorship bring immense meaning to me.
+Especially in an era of seemingly infinite amounts of content and data floating around us, the process of learning and questioning (rather than regurgitating information) is increasingly crucial.
 Cultivating critical thinking and analysis skills through a collaborative learning approach is my pivotal aim as an educator and mentor.
-With this in mind, I've had the privilege of teaching, mentoring, and learning from the outstanding undergraduates at UC Davis.
-As a teaching assistant, I’ve worked with professors on a variety of courses, including Anthropological Theory, Capitalism and Power, Introduction to Anthropology through Media & Film; Medical Anthropology; Race; Health, and even a course on zombies (a deep dive into race, labor, and ritual through the concept of the zombie), among others.
+I utilize several non-traditional teaching methods in my pedagogical approach, including inquiry-based and project-based learning, along with experiential educational approaches.
+I've had the privilege of teaching, mentoring, and learning from the outstanding undergraduates at UC Davis as both an instructor and teaching assistant.
+I’ve worked on a variety of upper-division and introductory courses, including Health and Medicine in a Global Context, Anthropological Theory, Capitalism and Power, Introduction to Anthropology through Media & Film; Medical Anthropology; Race; Health, and a course on zombies (a deep dive into race, labor, and ritual through the concept of the zombie), among others.